 Why primetime is its own market

 Primetime NFL games attract dramatically more betting volume than typical 1pm Sunday slots.
+A standalone Chiefs, Bills, Cowboys, Eagles, or 49ers game can pull casual money that would never touch the 1pm board.
 With volume comes:

 - More public action.
 Casual bettors who only bet one game a week often pick the marquee primetime matchup.